debezium/debezium-examples/graphql/README.md

 It opens [GraphiQL](https://github.com/graphql/graphiql), a GraphQL API Browser.

 While writing your GraphQL queries in the editor, you can get code assist using `Ctrl+Space`.
+Click on the `Docs` tab on the right side to get the API description.

 ![GraphiQL API Explorer](graphiql-screenshot.png)